clarin-eric/handbook-development/docs/stack/bash.md

 we don't have experience with this tool.

 ## Static code analysis
-Scripts analysis is achieved by linting via the [shellcheck](https://www.shellcheck.net/) utility.
+Script analysis is achieved by linting via the [shellcheck](https://www.shellcheck.net/) utility.